List of best-selling Latin singles in the United States

 In 2000, the RIAA launched Latin certifications to acknowledge that market in the United States.
 The thresholds for a Latin certification were — 50,000 for gold, 100,000 for platinum, and 200,000 or more for multi-platinum.
 "La Bomba" by Azul Azul was the only single to receive a Latin certification based on units sold to retails (it was certified platinum).
 On December 20, 2013, the RIAA established the Latin Digital Singles Award for Spanish-language digital songs.
 The threshold for the Latin digital songs are 30,000 for gold, 60,000 platinum, and 120,000 or more for multi-platinum.
 The Latin Digital Singles Awards uses the same methodology as the Digital Singles Award.
-The RIAA also awards the Latin diamond certification for singles that have been certified at least 10× multi-platinum for sales plus track-equivalent streams of 600,000 units.
-"Ay Vamos" and "6 AM" by J Balvin are the first Latin singles to receive the diamond (Latin) award.
-As of January 2018, the highest-certified Latin single is "Despacito" by Luis Fonsi and Daddy Yankee, which has been awarded a diamond certification.
+The RIAA also awards the Latin digital diamond certification for singles that have been certified at least 10× multi-platinum for sales plus track-equivalent streams of 600,000 units.
+"Ay Vamos" and "6 AM" by J Balvin are the first Latin singles to receive the Latin digital diamond award.

+As of January 2018, the highest-certified Latin single is "Despacito" by Luis Fonsi and Daddy Yankee, and its remix featuring Justin Bieber.
+With over 13 million units sold, it is the first and only Latin song to receive a digital diamond certification.
+With 13 platinum certifications, it is the first and only Latin song to be awarded a digital platinum certification more than five times, surpassing "Danza Kuduro" by Don Omar, the first song to reach digital platinum certification one, two, three, four, and five times.
+It is the first Latin song to receive all Latin digital diamond certifications from 3 to 14 certifications, surpassing "Propuesta Indecente" by Romeo Santos, the first to receive two, and "Ay Vamos" and "6 AM" by J Balvin, the first to receive one.
+It is also the first song to receive all Latin digital platinum certifications from 19 to 141 certifications.